-There has been a lot of advancement and tooling around Chaos Engineering.
-A great list of resources is the Awesome Chaos Engineering list.
-This list pays homage to the chaos testing tools that built Chaos Engineering, to new platforms making Chaos Engineering easier to consume.
+There has been a lot of advancement and tooling around chaos engineering.
+You can find great technical resources on the Awesome Chaos Engineering list, and we’ve created a detailed look at the top chaos engineering tools.
+This list pays homage to the chaos testing tools that built chaos engineering, and to new platforms making chaos engineering easier to consume.

 As newer ways of looking at building confidence in your systems start to gain traction, your CI/CD pipeline is a great spot to be orchestrating confidence-building steps.
-Chaos Engineering experiments are great to be run in your CI/CD pipeline.
-Recently, Harness and Gremlin created a demo showing integration between your CI/CD pipeline and Gremlin Experiments.
+Chaos engineering experiments are great to be run in your CI/CD pipeline.

-The art of the possible is to either have the results of a Chaos Engineering experiment influence the deployment, or if deploying to lower environments, have Harness act as an orchestrator for Chaos Engineering experiments and other automated tests.
-For a complete example, head to the Harness Community to learn more.
+The art of the possible is to either have the results of a chaos experiment influence the deployment, or if deploying to lower environments, have Harness act as an orchestrator for experiments and other automated tests.

 The Harness software delivery platform is a very robust platform that is purpose-built for orchestrating confidence-building steps.
-Like in any experiment, a pillar to Chaos Engineering is having a baseline.
+Like in any experiment, a pillar to chaos engineering is having a baseline.
 Imagine you are new to a team, such as an SRE team, that has coverage for dozens of applications that you have not written yourself.
-Running Chaos Engineering tests for the first time would require either to isolate or spin up a new distribution of an application and associated infrastructure to experiment without production-impacting repercussions.
+Running chaos tests for the first time would require either to isolate or spin up a new distribution of an application and associated infrastructure to experiment without production-impacting repercussions.

 If your applications are not deployed through a robust pipeline, creating another segregated deployment could be as painful as the normal ebbs and flows of deploying the application normally.
-Moving along the Chaos Engineering maturity journey, as Chaos Engineering tests are viewed as mandatory coverage, integrating them into a Harness Workflow for the judgment call or failure strategy is simple by convention.
-Feel free to sign up for a Harness account today as you dip your toes into Chaos Engineering!
+Moving along the chaos engineering maturity journey, as chaos tests are viewed as mandatory coverage, integrating them into a Harness Workflow for the judgment call or failure strategy is simple by convention.